kvardhan10/kvardhan10/README.md

 - 👋 Hi, I’m @kvardhan10
-- 👀 I’m interested in WebDev🌐
+- 👀 I’m interested in Python, Data Science and WebDev🌐
 - 🌱 I’m currently learning ML📊
 - 💞️ I’m looking to collaborate on (right now-nothing)👨‍💻
 - 📫 How to reach me🪶